 "Advances in the genetics of crops like the soybeans and corn plants has been huge," said DeLong.
 "The genetics of the crops are being developed so the plants will do better in cold weather or to withstand dry or extreme heat conditions in the summer.
 They’ve improved to the point where we are able to achieve good yields even with later planting dates.
 Today we can compensate for a lot of conditions, it’s been a pretty substantial development in the last 10 years."

-Making use of this technology may come in useful this year if planting continues to be delayed.
+Making use of this technology may be useful this year if planting continues to be delayed.
 Another development has been simply incorporating the use of what some might consider by now to be a mundane technology; GPS.
 Through the use of GPS, farmers are able to plan out the planting and fertilizing of their fields acre by acre, even foot by foot, in order to maximize efficiency.
-It’s a method Cerny says he uses all the time.

 "I use it in everything I do now," Cerny said.
 "We grid sample our soils in the fields in small 2 1/2 acre squares and we look into what each portion needs in terms of fertilizer.
 In the past if we had an 80-acre field, we spread the whole field the same, but now we sample and look at it on the GPS and only put down fertilizer as needed.
 We can also do it for yields; at the end of the season I can figure out what each individual acre yielded.
 Now we’ve got it so accurate we can drive the same lines we did the year before.
 It takes a huge amount of stress off."